ishowportugal/qbitqube27.github.io/index.md

             <div>
                         <!-- ADDED FOR ONET.PL SO THEY WILL UNLIST US FROM THEIR EMAIL BLACKLIST -->
                         <code style="white-space: pre-wrap; display: block; text-align: left; position: absolute; top: 100%; padding: 50px">
+About me:

+Im just a student currently studying in SIngapore

+I can code in the following programming languages:
+- Python
+- Java
+- C++
+- Haskell
+- Pascal
+- BF
+- Swift

+and also code the following markup languages(or whatever you guys call them):
+- HTML
+- CSS

+Feel free to ask me anything regarding coding; I will be happy to help 😃 Email and other modes of contact are provided in this website.
 </code>
             </div>
             <!--CONTENT INJECTION POINT-->